 What is it?
 One to one therapy

 How many sessions?
-It varies dependant on issues you may be facing
+It varies depending on the issues you may be facing

-How will it make me feel better?
-By actively listening to you and helping you to explore your feelings and concerns.
-This new perspective can help you to make positive changes and improve how you feel and cope.
+By actively listening to you and helping you to explore your feelings and concerns the therapy will be effective in helping you come to terms with your issues.
+This new perspective can help you make positive changes and improve how you feel and cope.